syndicate-storage/syndicate/README.md

 * Augmenting [Hadoop](http://hadoop.apache.com) with CDNs, so computing clusters across the world can automatically access and locally cache scientific data without having to manually download and install local copies, and without having to worry about receiving stale data.
 See the [HSynth](https://github.com/iychoi/hsynth) project for details.
 * Adding [HIPPA](https://en.wikipedia.org/wiki/HIPAA) compliance on top of Amazon S3.
 * Creating a decentralized video streaming service.
-* Creating in-browser webmail with transparent end-to-end encryption, automatic key management, and backwards compatibility with email.
+* Creating webmail with transparent end-to-end encryption, automatic key management, and backwards compatibility with email.
 Email data gets stored encrypted to cloud storage of your choice, so webmail providers like [Gmail](https://mail.google.com) can't snoop.
+See the [SyndicateMail](https://github.com/jcnelson/syndicatemail) project for details.
 * Implementing scalable secure VDI, using both in-house and external storage and caches.
 * Implementing vendor-agnostic [cloud storage gateways](https://en.wikipedia.org/wiki/Cloud_storage_gateway) on top of commodity hardware.